-Advance Nutrition and Health
+Advancing Nutrition and Health

 There is significant commercial and social benefit to advancing the nutrition and health benefits of the Company's products.
-Maple Leaf Foods continues to advance the use of simpler, natural ingredients, reducing or eliminating antibiotic use in animal production, and reducing sodium levels to comply with Health Canada guidelines.
-A comprehensive analysis of artificial ingredients, sodium, protein levels, minerals and other ingredients is underway in order to develop a comprehensive plan to advance nutrition and simplify ingredients across the portfolio.
+Maple Leaf Foods continues to advance the use of simpler, natural ingredients, reducing or eliminating antibiotic use in animal production, and other key initiatives including reducing sodium levels to meet Health Canada guidelines.
+An analysis of product ingredients and formulations across the Company's portfolio has been undertaken and a comprehensive plan is being implemented to advance nutrition across our categories.

-Value its People and Communities
+Valuing our People and Communities

 The Company values a strong culture that keeps people safe, rewards excellence and empowers employees to learn and contribute their best.
 This includes a robust workplace safety program, which has driven continuous material reductions in workplace accidents.
 The Company is committed to being a destination for top talent, supported by leadership and career development, training and developing a formalized diversity and inclusion strategy.
-The Company is also increasing its engagement in responding to the critical national and global issue of hunger, through a comprehensive community involvement program that will advance sustainable food security.
+The Company is also increasing its engagement in responding to the critical national and global issue of food security through a comprehensive community involvement program.
+Please see the section on "Food Security" on page 8.

-Treat Animals Well
+Treating Animals Well

-In 2015, the Company launched a formal Animal Care Commitment that articulates the principles, goals and actions it will take to become a leader in animal care.
-This includes advancing a culture of animal care through communications, education and training; robust policies and procedures; regular reporting of performance and conducting frequent, rigorous internal and independent audits; advancing best practices and technologies based on sound science; and providing clear, fact-based communication of goals, performance and progress.
+This sustainability pillar is embodied in the Company's Animal Care Commitment, launched in 2015, that articulates the principles, goals and actions it is taking to become a leader in animal care.
+This includes advancing a culture of animal care through communications, education and training; robust policies and procedures; regular reporting of performance and conducting frequent, rigorous internal and independent audits; advancing practices and technologies based on sound science; and providing clear, fact-based communication of goals, performance and progress.
+In 2016, the Company made considerable progress in implementing programs to meet the Company's Animal Care Commitment and animal care strategy, which were described in the Company's 2015 annual sustainability report.

-Eliminate Waste
+Eliminating Waste

-The Company is committed to reducing its environmental footprint by 50% by 2025, encompassing the three areas where the Company has the largest environmental impact: climate change, water usage and waste reduction.
-Utility, water and waste audits were initiated in 2015 and will be completed in 2016.
-The Company has begun to identify opportunities to advance environmental goals in these three areas.
-The Company will be implementing environmental sustainability action plans commencing in 2016.
+The Company is committed to reducing its environmental footprint by 50% by 2025, encompassing the three areas where the Company has the largest environmental impact: climate change (energy and emissions), water usage and waste.
+The Company has completed energy, water and waste audits to benchmark its current footprint and has developed action plans to deliver on its environmental goals.
+In 2016, the Company has made significant progress towards the implementation of these plans.